-Participants will be provided with a catering card for the University refectories to a maximum of £15 per day.
+Participants will be provided with a catering card for the University refectories.
 Travel and cultural events which are undertaken as part of the Institute will be covered by the University of Bristol.

 To meet the minimum eligibility for this Institute you need to:

 • be a US citizen (resident anywhere except the UK) and possess a US passport;

 • be at least 18 years old by the start of the programme;

 • be able to participate in the programme in its entirety;

 • have a high level of academic achievement with a minimum GPA of 3.7 (confirmed by academic marks, awards and references);

 • have at least two years of undergraduate study left to complete, i.e. applicants should currently be a Freshman or Sophomore in college/university;

 • be willing and able to fully participate in an academically intensive programme that includes attending all sessions, completing all assignments, contributing to classroom discussions and supporting student ambassador style work as required;